edmundmk/kenaf/doc/BytecodeReference.md

 each cothread has its own execution and call stack.

 The *execution stack* is an array of values.
 Each function operates on a bank of numbered registers.
-These registers are actually values on the call stack.
+These registers are actually values on the execution stack.
 Each call frame establishes a register window on the call stack starting at the current frame pointer.

 The *call stack* is an array of call frames.
 As functions are called, new call frames are pushed onto the call stack, providing a new frame pointer for